All About Hawker Business Jets

 Looking to charter a jet for your next business mission?
 Talk to one of our expert air charter associates at Stratos Jets.
 We’ll help you pinpoint the best available aircraft for your travel needs–For jet charter rates, call (888) 593-9066 (toll free) or request a quote online.

-Are you ready to book your Farnborough and Nice charter flight yet?
+Are you ready to book your Los Angeles and Seattle charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066